from 1.370,00€

 Tour Type

-This trip can be either booked as a private daily tour or scheduled departure group tour
+This Iran 12-day Tour can be either booked as a private daily tour or scheduled departure group tour

 Blue Domes is an Iran 12 day tour that takes you from the colorful palaces and Persian masterpieces of history, art and architecture to the oasis and desert landscapes which amaze every spectator by its unique scenery.
 You will visit the most attractive sights of the country in 12 days to experience the history and life style of Iranian people – whether it’s the Achaemenid capital at Persepolis or the astonishing Naqsh-e Jahan Square in Isfahan.